-Through historically minded restoration and repositioning, the long-vacant 2.8 million-square-foot Post Office is being brought back to life as a hub for business and commerce.
-Restoration of the building’s facade, windows, main lobby, Postmaster-General’s suite and historic corridors are underway along with the development of world-class tenant amenities.
+Through historically minded restoration and repositioning, the long-vacant 2.8 million-square-foot Post Office has been brought back to life as a hub for business and commerce.
+Restoration of the building’s façade, windows, main lobby, Postmaster-General’s suite, and historic corridors along with the development of world-class tenant amenities.
 This project is as much about transformation as it is about the research of what once was.
-Gensler has created detailed documentation of existing equipment including scales, mail chutes, conveyors, historic corridors, original mosaic tile floors and plaster ceilings.
-Many of these elements are being retained to capture a unique brand that speaks to the building’s history and its purpose moving forward.
+Gensler has created detailed documentation of existing equipment including scales, mail chutes, conveyors, historic corridors, original mosaic tile floors, and plaster ceilings.
+Preservation of these elements is paired with graphic stories and displays of postal relics to capture a unique brand experience that speaks to the building’s history and its purpose moving forward.
 The development is also pursuing LEED certification for the project.